Issue

 Author: Andrew Kull

 It was a hundred years ago, and the game has changed a good deal since then.
-But there are plenty of people who still hold that cranky old Hoss Radbourn was the finest that ever lived.
+But there are plenty of people who still insist that cranky old Hoss Radbourn was the finest pitcher ever.

-Ten Books That Shaped The American Character
+Ten Books That Shaped the American Character

 Author: Jonathan Yardley

-Walden is here, of course; but so too is Fanny Farmer’s first cookbook
+Walden is here, of course; but so too is Fanny Farmer’s first cookbook.

 The Civilized Landscape